ConPaaS-team/conpaas/docs/installation.rst

    then following the menu: *Settings* > *System* > *Motherboard* / *Processor*.
    We recommend allocating at least 4 GB of RAM for the Nutshell to function properly.
-   Make sure that enough memory remains for the host system to operate properly and never allocate more CPUs than what is available in your host computer.
+   Make sure that enough memory remains for the host system to operate properly and never allocate more CPUs than what is available on your host computer.

 #.
 It is also a very good idea to create a snapshot of the initial state of the
    Nutshell VM, immediately after it was imported.
-This allows the possibility to quickly revert to the initial state without importing the VM again, when something goes wrong.
+This allows the possibility to quickly revert to the initial state without importing the VM again when something goes wrong.

 For more information regarding the usage of the Nutshell please consult the